zoubohao/Deepurify/README.md

                         result in significantly slower processing speed.
 It is recommended to provide at least one GPU (>= GTX-1060-6GB) for accelerating the speed.
   --batch_size_per_gpu BATCH_SIZE_PER_GPU
                         The batch size per GPU determines the number of sequences that will be loaded onto each GPU.
 This parameter is only applicable if the --gpu_num option is set to a value greater than 0.
-The default value is 4, meaning that one sequences will be loaded per GPU batch.
-The batch size for CPU is 4.
+The default value is 4, meaning that one sequence will be loaded per GPU batch.
+The batch size for the CPU is 4.
   --each_gpu_threads EACH_GPU_THREADS
-                        The number of threads per GPU (or CPU) determines the parallelism level during contigs' inference stage.
+                        The number of threads per GPU (or CPU) determines the parallelism level during the contigs' inference stage.
 If the value of --gpu_num is greater than 0, each GPU will have a set number of threads to do inference.
-Similarly, if --gpu_num is set to 0 and the code will run on CPU, the specified number of threads will be used.
+Similarly, if --gpu_num is set to 0 and the code will run on the CPU, the specified number of threads will be used.
 By default, the number of threads per GPU or CPU is set to 1.
 The --batch_size_per_gpu value will be divided by the number of threads to determine the batch size per thread.
   --overlapping_ratio OVERLAPPING_RATIO
                         The --overlapping_ratio is a parameter used when the length of a contig exceeds the specified --cut_seq_length.
 By default, the overlapping ratio is set to 0.5.
-                        This means that when a contig is longer than the --cut_seq_length, it will be split into overlapping subsequences with 0.5 overlap between consecutive subsequences.
+                        This means that when a contig is longer than the --cut_seq_length, it will be split into overlapping subsequences with 0.5 overlaps between consecutive subsequences.
   --cut_seq_length CUT_SEQ_LENGTH
                         The --cut_seq_length parameter determines the length at which a contig will be cut if its length exceeds this value.
 The default setting is 8192, which is also the